 Travis suffered a CreatorBreakdown in the late 2000s that culminated in a series of drunken antics.
-He later suffered a major stroke, from which he is successfully recovering as of January 2014.
+He later suffered a major stroke, but recovered in time to cut two covers albums: ''Influence, Vol. 1: The Man I Am'' and a second volume.

 !Tropes present in Randy Travis' work: